Meetpanchal58/Credit-Card-Defaulters/README.md

 - Data Preprocessing - Numpy , Pandas
 - Data Visualization - Seaborn , Matplotlib
 - Model Building - Random Forest (Accuracy 84+)
-- Connecting to web - Flask
+- Connecting ModeL to web - Flask
-- Deployment -  Heroku (cloud)

 ## Credits
 - The datasets has been provided by [Kaggle](https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset).
 The original dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) at the UCI Machine Learning Repository.
 This project wouldn't have been possible without this dataset.